-he hook on the glove box can be folded out when the glove box is open.
-You can then close the glove box and hang items ne hook. on
+The hook on the glove box can be folded out when the glove box is open.
+You can then close the g the hook. love box and hang items on

 12.2.
 Boot space and storage

 The boot can be configured to accommodate cargo of different shapes and sizes.